tnm/vulcan/README.md

 ```

 The first argument is the number of keys you wish to generate. vulcan
-doesn't enforce anything besides whatever `LONG_MAX` is on your system,
+restricts this only to whatever `LONG_MAX` is on your system,
 although I'd advise you use fewer keys than that.

 The second argument is one of `string`, `list`, `set`, or